bPlugins/price-calculator/readme.txt

 == Description ==

 Create and display pricing calculator sliders on your website.
 It supports all the options related to any price calculator.
-You can create different pricing rules on different quantities, e.g if you sell 1 unit with a price of 10 then you probably offer a discount when a customer buys 5 pice, so you can create a pricing rule on the basis of the quantity.
+You can create different pricing rules on different quantities, e.g. if you sell 1 unit with a price of 10 then you probably offer a discount when a customer buys 5 pice, so you can create a pricing rule on the basis of the quantity.

 **[Demos](https://bblockswp.com/demo/price-calculator/)**